Distributionally Robust Wireless Semantic Communication with Large AI Models: Background and Related Works

-Several recent works have explored the integration of large-scale AI models, such as GPT~\cite{gpt} and related transformer-based architectures~\cite{transformer}, into SemCom systems.
-In~\cite{deepjscc_text}, the authors employed a pre-trained BERT model~\cite{bert} to enhance text semantic reconstruction in noisy channels, demonstrating improved performance compared to traditional encoders.
-The work in~\cite{semcom_vit} leveraged vision transformer-based models~\cite{vit} to encode semantic features for joint source-channel coding, showing improved resilience in low signal-to-noise ratio (SNR) settings.
+The integration of large-scale AI models, such as Transformers~\cite{transformer} and large language models (LLMs)~\cite{gpt}, has further advanced SemCom systems.
+The authors in~\cite{deepjscc_text} employed a pre-trained BERT model~\cite{bert} to enhance text semantic reconstruction in noisy channels.
+The work in~\cite{semcom_vit} leveraged vision transformer-based models~\cite{vit} to encode semantic features for joint source-channel coding.
 Similarly, the authors in~\cite{wscs_video} applied large vision-language models~\cite{vit} to video semantic transmission, enabling task-specific feature extraction and cross-modal inference.
 More recently, GPT-style models are integrated for end-to-end text communication ~\cite{llm_semcom}, highlighting the potential of generative language models in preserving semantic meaning across variable channel conditions.

+Despite their promising performance, the existing SemCom methods are generally designed and optimized under nominal conditions and do not explicitly account for robustness to variations in semantic inputs or wireless channel conditions.
+By operating on high-level, abstract representations, these systems become highly sensitive to two distinct and often coupled sources of uncertainty: \textit{semantic-level noise}, arising from ambiguity or perturbations in the source data, and \textit{transmission-level noise}, encompassing distortions from the physical wireless channel.
+While seminal AI-based SemCom methods have shown improved resilience over traditional methods, they are typically optimized for average-case performance and lack a formal framework for handling these dual, worst-case uncertainties.}